fvaleri/strimzi-debugging/sessions/010/README.md

 ...
 ```

-That was straightforward, but how is the transaction state managed by the coordinator?
+That's the data flow, but how does the coordinator manage transaction state?
-In `__transaction_state-20` record payloads, we can see all transaction state changes keyed by TID `kafka-txn-0` (we also have PID+epoch).
+In `__transaction_state-30` record payloads, observe all state changes keyed by transaction ID (TID) `kafka-txn-0`, along with PID and epoch.
-The transaction starts in the `Empty` state, then we have two `Ongoing` state changes (one for each partition registration).
+The transaction begins in the `Empty` state, followed by two `Ongoing` state changes as each partition registers.
-Then, when the commit is called, we have `PrepareCommit` state change, which means the broker is now committed to the transaction.
+When commit is called, the state changes to `PrepareCommit`, indicating the broker's commitment to the transaction.
-This happens in the last batch, where the state is changed to `CompleteCommit`, terminating the transaction.
+Finally, the state changes to `CompleteCommit` in the last batch, terminating the transaction.

 ```sh
 $ kubectl exec my-cluster-broker-10 -- bin/kafka-dump-log.sh --deep-iteration --print-data-log --transaction-log-decoder \